dwbutler/groupify/README.md

 user.in_named_group?(:admin)	=> true
 ```

-Check if two group members share any of the same groups:
+Check if two members share any of the same groups:

 ```ruby
 user1.shares_any_group?(user2)